Xarnder/GaussianSplatGuide/README.md

     * Finally run the last cell titled "#GENERATE CELL" to start generating your Gaussian splat
     * **IMPORTANT!** You may have to regularly click anywhere on the notebook page to stop the session from disconnecting due to inactivity
     * <img src="media/disconnected.png" height="200">
+*  **Step 7: Check it working correctly**
+*  If while running you see a lot of lines that say "Termination : No convergence" then that might be an indication something has gone wrong, and it is suggested you start again checking you completed the steps above carfully
+*  If it says "Termination : convergence" monstly then that good.
+*  During the training process you will see a line at the bottom that says "Training Progress: 1% 430/30000..." this will give you an indication of how much of the training process is left
+*  The training is completed when it says "100%" and says 30000/30000, however at 23% and 7000/30000 it will save a lower quality quick version that you can download and check
-*  **Step 7: Download Point Cloud**
+*  **Step 7=8: Download Point Cloud**
     * Find and download the point cloud to your computer from /content/gaussian-splatting/nerf1/output/502acfe6-5/point_cloud/iteration_30000/point_cloud.ply
+    * Right-click the three dots next to it and click download
+    * Take note it may take a while for it to download and the blue progress circle to complete
+    * It is also suggested that you change the name of the "point_cloud.ply" as soon as it is downloaded to avoid confusion later on
+    * View and edit it using [Gaussian Splatting Editor](https://playcanvas.com/supersplat/editor)
-    * View it using [Viewer Website](https://antimatter15.com/splat/) and by dragging and dropping the point cloud into the webpage viewer
+    * Or view it using [Gaussian Splatting Viewer](https://antimatter15.com/splat/) and by dragging and dropping the point cloud into the webpage viewer